Skip to Content

 Padrón, the last stop on the Portuguese Camino on the way to Santiago de Compostela

-The Portuguese Camino (Central Route) downloadable PDFs
+The Portuguese Camino – downloadable PDF files

 Our YouTube video on the 3 routes of the Portuguese Camino from Porto

-The Portuguese Camino routes overview
+The Portuguese Camino overview

-• Average cost – 25-30 Euro pp. per day
+• Average cost – 25-35 Euro per person per day

-Travel insurance for the Portuguese Way of St.James
+Travel insurance for walking

 Walking like any other outdoor activity involves a risk of getting an injury or losing some of the gear.
 Camino travel insurance can offer you coverage.
 The Portuguese Camino de Santiago is not a high-altitude wild hike through remote areas but it’s still a physically challenging experience that involves a long walking distance with a heavy backpack.
 It’s not rare for pilgrims to get injuries from small blister problems to knee or shin splint issues.
 It makes the walk less stressful when you know you’re covered in case of any unpredictable emergencies.